raintre/LeetCode/README.md

 # Description

-Solutions for LeetCode with Python
+Solutions for LeetCode with Python3 and C++